-North School District website adherence to standards of behaviour as set out in and deportment required of district staff.
-This means from the District Office or through the Anglophone Policy, the Pupil Protection Policy and the Positive Learning The Child Victims of Abuse Protocols, the Harassment provincial and district policies.
-These policies include: Volunteers shall meet the same standards of conduct Environment Policy.
-Copies of these may be obtained
+North School District website. adherence to standards of behaviour as set out in and deportment required of district staff.
+This means Volunteers shall meet the same standards of conduct from the District Office or through the Anglophone Environment Policy.
+Copies of these may be obtained Policy, the Pupil Protection Policy and the Positive Learning The Child Victims of Abuse Protocols, the Harassment provincial and district policies.
+These policies include: